-Enter the amount of all other allowed credits that make up the general business credit (other than the New York Liberty Zone business employee credit figured on Form 8884 and any credit from Section B of Form 8835).
+Enter the amount of all other allowed credits that make up the general business credit (other than a credit from Form 6478 or Section B of Form 8835).
 If you are filing Form 3800, enter on line 22 the amount shown on line 19 of Form 3800.
-Otherwise, enter on line 22 the credit from the last line of the credit form (e.g., line 18 of Form 8586, Low-Income Housing Credit).
+Otherwise, enter on line 22 the credit from the last line of the credit form (for example, line 17 of Form 8586.
+Low-Income Housing Credit).

 If you cannot use all of the credit because of the tax liability limit (line 23 is smaller than line 10), carry the unused credit back 1 year then forward up to 20 years.
-To carry back an unused credit, file an amended income tax return (Form 1040X, 1120X, or other amended return) for the prior tax year or an application for tentative refund (Form 1045, Application for Tentative Refund, or Form 1139.
-Corporation Application for Tentative Refund).
+To carry back an unused credit, file an amended income tax return (Form 1040X, 1120X, or other amended return) for the prior tax year or an application for tentative refund (Form 1045, Application for Tentative Refund, or Form 1139, Corporation Application for Tentative Refund).
 If you file an application for tentative refund, it generally must be filed by the end of the tax year following the tax year in which the credit arose.